 Brazil Arrests 5 In Dam Collapse As Death Toll Rises To 65

-Brazil has arrested five people in a dam collapse that has killed at least 65 people.
-The arrests included workers with Vale SA, an iron-ore producer that owns the dam in southeastern Brazil, and consultants with a German company that certified the dam for safety.
+Brazil has arrested five people after a dam collapse that killed at least 65 people.
+The arrests included workers with Vale SA, an iron ore producer that owns the dam in southeastern Brazil, and consultants with a German company that certified the dam for safety.

 The three Vale employees had been involved in getting the mining project licensed, Bloomberg reports.
 Police have seized documents and mobile phones as part of the investigation.